jrask/lucene-lab/README.txt

 	Run the tests again and try to figure out how to change all searches so that it works with this analyzer.

+Open DiscoverMoreAnalyzers.java

 1.5.
 Change the field configuration of id so that the term search for id does not return any documents.

 1.6.
 Field "keys" should be case sensitive so a search for "java" should not match "JaVa".
 It is important that other fields work as expected.
-There are a number of ways to do this, but one way gives you extra points.
+There are a number of ways to do this, but one way gives you extra points!

 1.7 - Extra assignment, change CustomAnalyzer so it outputs the same result as
       SimpleAnalyzer.